our Planet

 TARGETING ZERO

 TRT has set a goal of outperforming the Paris Climate Accord and SDG goals for emissions and is targeting zero growth of emissions and waste streams over the next ten years (2017 baseline).
-We believe this will be possible through the development of renewable energy sources, waste minimization and conservation.
+The goals of nearly all efforts globally are to get to net zero by 2050.
+That might seem like a long time from now, but when you consider we need to change the way we do just about everything, thirty years will be challenging.
+We believe this will be possible through the development of new technologies, renewable energy sources, waste minimization and conservation.

 One of TRT’s most important natural resources is water.
-We use water as a catalyst in our hydraulization processes.
+We use water as a catalyst in our hydrolyzation processes.
 That process allows TRT to “split” fats and oils into fatty acids and glycerin.
-All of our products are hydrolyzed before going on to further refinement.
+All our products are hydrolyzed before going on to further refinement.
 Water is the key to success, but in the Northeast that comes at a cost.
-To promote water conservation and to reduce load on the municipal supply TRT has piloted and is ready to recover the water used in process and create a closed loop treatment system.
-That project has been piloted on two occasions and will be a significant sustainability opportunity for the facility.
+To promote water conservation and to reduce load on the municipal supply, TRT has piloted and is ready to recover the water used in process and create a closed loop treatment system.
+Numerous internal studies have been completed and three pilot projects have taught us much about how to execute a venture of this nature.
+The next step will be a significant one that will provide another sustainability opportunity for the facility that will reduce our dependance on the public water supply, provide huge economic benefit and open the discussion for storm water farming as a make-up water supply.

 RESPONSIBLE SOURCING

 TRT manufactures a variety of fatty acid and glycerin-based products using many different raw materials.
-These materials include coconut oil, palm oil, palm kernel oil, soybean oil, and animal fats.
+Historically these have included both vegetable and animal fats.
+As we transition to a vegetable platform, our raw materials include coconut oil, palm oil, palm kernel oil, and soybean oil.
 TRT’s responsibility is to provide the products that our customers request, while recognizing that each of the materials we require for manufacturing present unique environmental challenges.
 We are committed to upholding responsible sourcing practices to reduce the environmental and social impacts associated with our products.
 TRT holds certifications under the Roundtable for Sustainable Palm Oil (RSPO) and has instituted a Supplier Code of Conduct that requires our supply chain members meet or exceed the responsible sourcing requirements of the RSPO.

 In 2021, TRT instituted a Supplier Code of Conduct to communicate our expectations of the companies in our supply chain as it relates to ESG concerns.
 We also began a Supplier ESG auditing / survey program to quantify supplier performance to that end.